GrimmNull/GrimmNull/README.md

 Well, ackthually I want to learn how to build a platform for myself and be able to add to known programming languages "HTML" and "CSS" because my humor is just as dry as my eyes (I already shed every tear that I had when learning Java).

+Judging by how I took decisions in life until now, I should already be wearing white paint and a rainbow wig, so might as well be a clown with personality.